Douglas County Veterans Service Office is open Monday – Thursday.

 The VA will begin processing claims August 2 for asthma, rhinitis and sinusitis on a presumptive basis for particular matter exposures during service in Southwest Asia if these conditions manifested within 10 years a of a qualifying period of military service.
 For more information contact the Veteran Service Office at 303-663-6200 or [email protected]

 Emergency assistance is available to veterans struggling with housing (mortgage and rent payments), transportation, employment, healthcare or other emergency needs.
 To apply for the veteran’s assistance funds visit Veterans Emergency Assistance Funds or call 303-663-6200.

-The Office of Veterans Affairs provides access to special programs and services for veterans and their families.
-As advocates for veterans, staff provides timely information on services, events and activities affecting veterans.
+The Veterans Service Office provides access to benefits, services and military retiree information, including resources, emergency funds and property tax exemptions for veterans and their families.
+As advocates for veterans, staff provides timely information on services, events, and activities affecting veterans.
 This includes coordination with the Colorado Division of Veterans Affairs and the United Veterans Committee (UVC) of Colorado.
-The Veterans Affairs staff also assists all veterans in applying for benefits, employment assistance, medical care, transportation and coordination to other services.
+The Veterans Service Office also assists all veterans in applying for benefits, employment assistance, medical care, transportation and coordination to other services.

 The staff consists of volunteers who are military veterans.
 They are trained by and work in cooperation with the Colorado Department of Military and Veterans Affairs and have successfully been accredited by the National Associated of County Veterans Service Officers.